Christmas in the City (Pentatonix album)

 Christmas in the City is a holiday studio album by American a cappella band Pentatonix, released on October 24, 2025.
-It is their eighth Christmas-themed album and their twelfth studio album overall.
+It is their seventh Christmas-themed album and their twelfth studio album overall.
 The album features collaborations with singers Frank Sinatra and JoJo.
 The album also marks their first release under their new label, Republic Records.

 Christmas in the City debuted at number six on the Billboard Top Holiday Albums chart.

+A deluxe edition is set to be released on October 30, 2026.

 Background and development

 In a press release, Pentatonix described the album's title and concept as inspired by the "magic of Christmastime in New York", with the group aiming for a "whimsical, jazzy, cozy and classy" sonic representation of a spontaneous trip to the snowy city.
 Christmas in the City is Pentatonix's first album released under their new label, Republic Records.

-In an interview with the theatre news website BroadwayWorld, group member Scott Hoying said that the group wanted to capture and commit to a "big band orchestral sound" that Dean Martin previously made.
-He added that while the album remains "vocal-heavy", it does so "in a Manhattan Transfer way, where there's instruments throughout".
-Hoying also characterized the project as genre-fluid, stating that it "has no rules", featuring material ranging from songs that "sound like [they're] from a Fosse musical" to "a ton of original music".
+The concept for Christmas in the City originated when group member Scott Hoying was inspired by a holiday ornament he saw while visiting a festive market in New York City.
+In an interview with the theatre news website BroadwayWorld, Hoying said that the group wanted to capture and commit to a "big band orchestral sound" that Dean Martin previously made.
+He also included Bing Crosby and Nat King Cole as inspirations for the album.

+Hoying also added that while the album remains "vocal-heavy", it does so "in a Manhattan Transfer way, where there's instruments throughout".
+He further characterized the project as genre-fluid, stating that it "has no rules", featuring material ranging from songs that "sound like [they're] from a Fosse musical" to "a ton of original music".
 He further described the album as "fun and bold and theatrical and camp".

-iHeart described Christmas in the City as bringing Pentatonix’s "signature vocal magic into a wintery New York-inspired holiday soundscape", blending original songs with "jazzy takes on classics" in a "cozy, whimsical, and classily arranged" collection that expands the group’s "seasonal legacy".
+iHeart described Christmas in the City as bringing Pentatonix's "signature vocal magic into a wintery New York-inspired holiday soundscape", blending original songs with "jazzy takes on classics" in a "cozy, whimsical, and classily arranged" collection that expands the group's "seasonal legacy".

+On August 6, 2026, Pentatonix announced a deluxe edition of Christmas in the City, set for release on October 30, 2026, alongside a new North American leg of the group's Christmas in the City tour.
+The deluxe edition expands the original 16-track album with 10 new songs, two covers, and seven live recordings.
+Its announcement included the single "Get Happy / Happy Days Are Here Again", a mashup that group member Kirstin Maldonado said was written as a tribute to "the classic Christmas tunes of Hollywood's Golden Age and the timeless jazz era".